 The Origin of Due South

 Due South offers creative cuisine inspired by the Southern states with an emphasis on in-house smoked meats, locally sourced seafood and farm fresh produce.
-Located in the historic Lumber Shed building along the newly built, beautiful Anacostia Riverwalk Trail, Due South is the latest addition to the increasingly popular section of Southeast DC known as The Yards.
+Located in the historic Lumber Shed building along the new built Anacostia Riverwalk Trail, Due South is one of the latest additions to Navy Yard, the increasingly popular section of Southeast DC.

 Chef Rusty Holman has expressed his brand of Southern-inspired food in the DC area since 2007.
 Chef teamed up with Georgetown Events to launch the iconic Louisiana staple, Bayou, in the West End.
 Rusty’s open kitchen concept combines subtle international flavors with many classics that produce sophisticated Southern cuisine.
 Due South is what you’d expect from a chef who has been cooking Southern recipes since he could reach his grandmother’s kitchen counter in North Carolina.